Ren1504/PredictHandwrittenDigits/README.md

-# Handwritten Digits Predictor using CNN
+# Handwritten Digits Predictor using CNN - RAP Assignment

 The Flask web applicatoin relies on a CNN that was trained on the MNIST dataset to classify images of handwritten digits ranging from 0-9.
 The trained model's weights and layers has been exported as a .h5 file that is used to access the model for prediction in the flask application.

-Loss: 0.0270    Accuracy: 0.9910
+Loss: 2.7%<br>Model Accuracy: 99.1%

 ## Screenshots